What is Freeform?

 Founders Fund

-Founders Fund is a venture capital firm that invests in significant companies across all sectors and stages, known for its founder-friendly approach and backing of major tech companies.
+Founders Fund is a prominent venture capital firm that invests in transformative companies across all stages, known for backing industry-defining organizations like SpaceX and Palantir.

 What's next for Freeform?